briancartercst/minion/README.md

 	- And maybe the Promise shim will no longer be required

 ### Runtime
+- Demo
 	- Properly setup Modernizr in order to support form validation shims
 	- Refactor 'search' views & component to flat search names
 	- Test refactor folders by functionality instead of component type
 	- NLS/multilanguage
+-->